Costs & Registration

 Course Registrations for each semester are due on dates established by the Board.
 A written registration is required for students wishing to be included in the initial assignment to classes.
 This includes the ability to participate in a blind drawing (i.e., a computer-generated random selection process) for classes that are oversubscribed.
 After the initial enrollment date, students may enroll in classes where there is space available or be added to the waiting list in classes which are full, either by written registration or by telephone, up to the first week of class.

 To submit a written registration, fill out the Registration Form (available here if you don’t get one in the mail) and mail it to us by the specified date.
 Registration is available by phone after the initial assignment to classes.
-(Online registration is scheduled to begin January 1, 2014.)
+(Online registration is scheduled to begin for the fall 2014 semester.)

 Register for as many courses as you wish.
 However, we recommend that you include alternate choices for each course as many courses have enrollment limits due to the nature of the course and the size of the room where the course is held.
 The Registration Form explains how to list alternates.